Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 ### The Basics

 Vyre is ruled by five monarchs, each tasked with an aspect of government.
-The one they want to meet is the Queen of Delights, who is in charge of the city's economy and foreign relations.
+The one they want to meet is Manticce Kaleeki, the Queen of Delights, who is in charge of the city's economy and foreign relations.
 Vyre's laws are simple yet baroque, creating an environment where non-lethal duels and eternal feuds are common, all sales are final, but prejudice of any sort is frowned upon.
-However, you can get away with anything if you follow the last and most important rule: don't get caught doing it.
+However, you can get away with anything if you follow the last and most important rule: don't get caught.

 The Queen of Delights is set to host a banquet in the near future, and that will be the PCs' opportunity to talk to her.
 The GM determines how long the PCs have until the banquet.
-This would be the place to introduce side quests in Vyre or give the PCs the opportunity to shop and prepare.
+Most of this time is probably going to be spent looking for outfits, gifts, and information, but the GM can also introduce a few Vyre sidequests to spice things up.

 ### The Banquet